Uncertainty-Aware Remaining Lifespan Prediction from Images: Discussion

 \subsection{Calibration}

 The prediction error varies greatly across different remaining lifespan ranges, as expected due to the inherent aleatoric uncertainty of the task.
 Figure~\ref{fig:errorbuckets_combined} shows that MAE, as a single-number metric, can be misleading when judging the reliability of the network for individual cases.
-In contrast, the uncertainty estimate produced by the network is well calibrated, with an average bucketed expected calibration error of just 0.62 years for the Facial Dataset.
+In contrast, the uncertainty estimate produced by the network is well calibrated on average, with a mean bucketed expected calibration error of 0.82 years on the Faces Dataset (95\% CI [0.59, 1.05]).